How to Lose Friends on the Golf Course

 Standing in the wrong place

-Keep an eye on where you're standing on the green in relation to any player who's getting ready to putt.
-On early mornings and late afternoons, when the sun is lowest in the sky, you cast long shadows that can stray into your playing partner's line.
+Now, when it comes to putting, you need to be even more careful.
+Keep an eye on where you're standing, especially when the sun is low.
+In the early mornings and late afternoons, when the sun is lowest in the sky, you cast long shadows that can stray into your playing partner's line while they're trying to sink a putt.
+If they miss, it was your fault (even if it wasn’t).

 Not helping partners look for their ball